kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *you live in fear for your job*

 ### OUTSOURCING & OFFSHORING
-> Organization has offshored or outsourced certain business processes or functions.
-These actions have had a negative effect on the workforce.
+> Employees believe offshoring or outsourcing certain business processes by organisation has negatively affected its workforce.

 __Exemplary statements reported by employees:__